hypeedd/survey-html/README.md

 This is a template created while learning HTML & CSS.

-Using inspiration e a freeCodeCamp course and from various websites encountered.
+Using inspiration from freeCodeCamp course and from various websites encountered.